Jiakaizhang/jk-academic/content/authors/admin/_index.md

 <br />
 <br />
 I am a Ph.D. candidate in economics at CUNY Graduate Center, and a visiting student at NBER.
 I am also an adjunct lecturer at the Brooklyn College, Fordham University and Hunter College.
 My research interests include Public Finance, Urban Economics and the Chinese Economy.

+I am on the job market for AY 2021-2022.
+I am available for interviews at the AEA meetings.

 {{< icon name="download" pack="fas" >}} You can download my CV {{< staticref "uploads/cv.pdf" "newtab" >}}here{{< /staticref >}}.